heumlabs/api-spec-test/README.md

-# api-spec-test
+# API Spec. test
-API spec. 기반 테스트 라이브러리
+APISpecTest is a python REST API test library that tests based on API specification.